Zealously Defending Your Rights With Unique Insight And Strategies

 What is a Title IX violation?
 It is when one person on a college campus (typically a public university) alleges that another person sexually discriminated against them, harassed them or sexually assaulted them.

-Former Tampa prosecutor Steven Wetter, has insider information on how the legal system works.
-He also knows what it takes to procure a solid defense in these cases.
+The former Tampa prosecutor at the Steven Wetter law firm has insider information on how the legal system works.
+Attorney Steven H. Wetter also knows what it takes to procure a solid defense in these cases.
 Call 239-347-9133 to set up a free consultation.
-Find out how attorney Steve Wetter can help you.
+Find out how Steven can help you.
 Phones are answered every day at all hours.

 Passed in 1972, Title IX is a federal civil rights law.
 All public universities receive federal funding.
 This means they are all subject to Title IX enforcement.
 On its face, the mission of Title IX is to protect against sex discrimination.
 Both university students and professors can be subject to Title IX, usually under the auspices of the conduct code.
 Colleges and universities that are not Title IX compliant stand to lose millions in funding if they are found to be “noncompliant.”